unkn/demlinks/README.md

-# demlinks
+# DeMLinkS

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ...

 ## Usage